boydorr/rdiversity/README.md

 ## Getting started

-Before calculating diversity a supercommunity object must be created:
+Before calculating diversity a 'supercommunity' object must be created.
+This object contains all the information needed to calculate diversity.

 ```r
 # Example population